pavopax/pavopax.github.io/_posts/2016-06-07-a-new-R-workflow-with-dplyr.md

 Here are a few other resources/references:

-* Reshaping data from wide to long or vice versa is a common task, but I was not satisfied with the docs for `spread` and
+* Reshaping data from wide to long or vice-versa is a common task, but I was not satisfied with the docs for `spread` and
 `gather`.
 [So I still refer to this `gather` and `spread` cookbook on cookbook-r.com](http://www.cookbook-r.com/Manipulating_data/Converting_data_between_wide_and_long_format/)
 * The basic pipe `%>%` is just the beginning.
 Learn the rest (including `%<>%` and `%T>%`),